egdavid/vuejs-boilerplate/README.md

 ### ToDo

-* Create a Wiki to describe the project, installed packages and the specs (axios repository, vuex store modules)
+- Create a Wiki to describe the project, installed packages and the specs (axios repository, vuex store modules)
-* Implement vue-cookie for handling browser cookies
+- Implement default Cypress tests
-* Add comments, more comments!
+- Add comments, more comments!

 ### Customize configuration